Boeing MH-139 Grey Wolf: Operational history

 The Grey Wolf was unveiled and named during the ceremony at Duke Field, Florida.

 In March 2024, the first field-ready MH-139 Grey Wolf arrived at Montana’s Malmstrom Air Force Base.
 The 341st Missile Wing captured footage of Malmstrom's first Grey Wolf arriving at the base.
-The 908th Airlift Wing introduced the MH-139A Grey Wolf Helicopter at Maxwell Air Force Base on 31 May 2024.
-On September 1, 2023, the Pentagon issued a Selected Acquisition Report outlining plans to reintroduce 14 MH-139A Grey Wolf helicopters into the Air Force's program, bringing the total to at least 56 aircraft.
+The 908th Airlift Wing introduced the MH-139A Grey Wolf helicopter at Maxwell Air Force Base on 31 May 2024.
+On 1 September 2023, the Pentagon issued a Selected Acquisition Report outlining plans to reintroduce 14 MH-139A Grey Wolf helicopters into the Air Force's program, bringing the total to at least 56 aircraft.
 This reverses a previous decision to cut the buy to 42 helicopters in the 2025 fiscal year, helping avoid a critical cost breach under Nunn-McCurdy.

+As of 30 September 2025, 17 are in the USAF inventory.

+On 8 January 2026, the MH-139 completed its first operational mission, with two units escorting a column of missile maintenance and armored security vehicles to and from a Minuteman III launch facility.

+On 1 September 2026, Air Force Global Strike Command announced the MH-139 reached its initial operating capability the day before.